 Most tick bites cause only minor injury.
 But some ticks may transmit bacteria that cause illnesses, such as Lyme disease or Rocky Mountain spotted fever.

 - Remove the tick promptly and carefully.
 Use tweezers to grasp the tick near its head or mouth and pull gently to remove the whole tick without crushing it.
 Other methods — such as applying petroleum jelly, fingernail polish, rubbing alcohol or a hot match — aren't recommended.

 - If possible, seal the tick in a container.
-Put the container in your freezer.
+Put the container in a freezer.
 Your doctor may want to see the tick if you develop signs or symptoms of illness after a tick bite.

 Call 911 or your local emergency number if you develop:

 - Difficulty breathing

 - You aren't able to completely remove the tick.
 The longer the tick remains attached to your skin, the greater your risk of getting a disease from it.

 - The rash gets bigger.
 A small red bump may appear at the site of the tick bite.
 This is normal.
 But if it develops into a larger rash, perhaps with a bull's-eye pattern, it may indicate Lyme disease.
 Also consult your doctor if signs and symptoms disappear because you may still be at risk of the disease.
 Your risk of contracting a disease from a tick bite depends on where you live or travel to, how much time you spend outside in woody and grassy areas, and how well you protect yourself.